jjmontesl/codenamize/README.md

 ========

-**Codenamize** is a command line tool and Python library that returns consistent codenames for objects, by joining adjectives and words together.
+**Codenamize** is a command line tool and Python library that returns consistent names for objects, by joining adjectives and words together.
 These are easier to remember and write down than pure numbers, and can be used instead or along UUIDs, GUIDs, hashes (MD5, SHA...), network addresses and other difficult